chhuang-one/sqxclib/doc/Sqdb.md

 	// finalize derived structure of Sqdb
 	void (*final)(Sqdb *db);

-	// open a database file or establish a connection to a database server int  (*open)(Sqdb *db, const char *name);
+	// open a database file or establish a connection to a Database server int  (*open)(Sqdb *db, const char *name);
 	// close a previously opened file or connection. int  (*close)(Sqdb *db);